OpenShiftInAction/autoinstaller/README.md

 # OpenShift in Action Autoinstaller

-This collection of Ansible (www.ansible.com) roles and playbooks is designed to implement the same configuration for a system that is in Appendix A of _OpenShift in Action_.
+The `autoinstaller` application leverages Ansible (www.ansible.com) roles and playbooks to automate the deployment of an OpenShift cluster equivalent to Appendix A in _OpenShift in Action_.
+It also helps you complete the tasks for each chapter quickly if you break your system and want to quickly catch up.

-Currently, these are optimized for _OpenShift Origin 3.6_ and _CentOS 7.3.1611_.
-Future versions will handle RHEL and OpenShift Container Platform.
+This application works with both Origin and OpenShift Container Platform.

 ## Prerequisites

-* Ansible on a linux system (tested using Ansible 2.2.2.0)
+* Ansible on a linux system (tested using Ansible 2.2.2.0+)
-* git, to clone this repository
-* A supported infrastructure platform, currently KVM.
+* git, to clone this repository ucture platform, currently KVM.

 ## Required parameters